 No minimum balance.
 You can open this account with any of the acceptable currencies, and with as little money as you have.
 Not only does this account offer a no opening balance facility, it does not require you to maintain a minimum balance in any currency at any time.

 What fees and charges are payable for this account?

 This account does not attract any monthly account-keeping fees, but note that making an international transfer with this account will come with fees listed in the table above.
 You do not have to pay any fee to make withdrawals, deposits, and transfers at branches either.
 An overdraft arrangement fee of nine Australian dollars applies if you choose to use this service, and it also attracts daily interest at the given excess rate.

 How to apply

-Applying for the HSBC Multi Currency Account is easy, and you can initiate the process by clicking on ‘Go to Site’.
+Applying for the HSBC Multi Currency Account is easy.
 You don’t have to be a citizen of Australia to apply for this account, but you should have a residential address in Australia.
 You should be no less than 18 years of age.